 Granting of approval for non-scheduled tech-stops/non-commercial landing flights and overflights were carried-out efficiently.
-Approval for Aerial Work Operations were also granted subject to additional approval from other associated agencies such as Ministry of Defence (MOD) and Sri Lanka Air Force (SLAF) etc.; depending on the location of intended operation.
-Accordingly, ANS section granted approval for 859 nonscheduled aircrafts to overfly Sri Lankan territory and 451 permissions to land on Sri Lanka.
+Approval for Aerial Work Operations were also granted subject to additional approval from other associated agencies such as the Ministry of Defence (MOD) and Sri Lanka Air Force (SLAF) etc. depending on the location of intended operation.
+Accordingly, the ANS section granted approval for 859 non-scheduled aircrafts to overfly Sri Lankan territory and 451 permissions to land on Sri Lanka.

-Coordinated with the Foreign Ministry in respect of operation of Diplomatic flights in to the airports of Sri Lanka and those flights which proposed to overfly Sri Lankan Territory.
-Accordingly, sixty eight (68) no-objection/consent notes to Diplomatic landing flights and Fifty Three (53) no-objection/consent notes to Diplomatic aircrafts to overfly Sri Lankan territory.
-Furthermore, approvals were granted for Twenty four (24) Aerial Photography/Advertisement flights.
+The section coordinated with the Foreign Ministry in respect to operation of Diplomatic flights into the airports of Sri Lanka and those flights which were proposed to overfly Sri Lankan Territory.
+Accordingly, sixty-eight (68) noobjection/consent notes to Diplomatic landing flights and Fifty-Three (53) noobjection/consent notes to Diplomatic aircraft were issued to overfly Sri Lankan territory.
+Furthermore, approvals were granted for Twenty-four (24) Aerial Photography/Advertisement flights.

-Implementation of State Safety Programme in respect of Air Navigation Services.
+Implementation of State Safety Programme in respect of Air Navigation Services